brandon025/Python-Fun/voicemail-aws-api/README.md

   - Used the latest up to date modules
 - File handling
   - Downloaded voicemails are stored inside a temp directory using tempfile module.
 The directory and all of its files are deleted after the code is finished executing
-  -Tempfile module also scrambles the folder names
+  - Tempfile module also scrambles the folder names
 - Vulnerability scans
   - Github integrates "Dependabot" to scan for vulnerabilities on my dependencies.